-Note: Be gentle when brushing over and near the engine switch, oil plug and fuel leaver.
+Note: Be gentle when brushing over and near the motor

-- 2. Make sure the drain hole of plug hole in the back left hand corner of the base is clear, this will allow the water to drain out. - 3.
+- 2. Make sure the drain hole and plug hole in the back left hand corner of the base are clear, this will allow the water to drain out. - 3.
 Loosen wing nut on the right-hand side of the blade cover. - 4.
 Lift the blade cover to expose the blade. - 5.
 Lift the blade cover exposing the blade and inside of the cover.
 See the blade change instructions. - 6.
 Flush both the blade and inside of the cover with water (DO NOT use a high-pressure hose), using a stiff bristle brush (for example a clean masonry brush) remove any dirt.

-Note: DO NOT spray the motor with the hose as water can get into the air filter and or muffler and cause damage to the engine.
+Note: DO NOT spray the motor with the hose as water can get into the air intake and cause damage to the engine.

-- 7. Once dry lower and lock the blade cover in place. - 8.
+- 7. Once dry, lower and lock the blade cover in place. - 8.
 Wash down your carriage.
 Be sure to turn it upside down and make sure the wheels are free from any dirt build up.